GiasMahmud/GiasMahmud/README.md

 - 🔭 I’m currently working on UY Systems Ltd.
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Web development, Web Development and SEO.
+- 💬 Ask me about Software development, Web Development and SEO.
 - 📫 How to reach me: gias.cse191@gmail.com